qriosa/SParry/tutorials.md

 #### func read()

 This function is used to pre-process graphs in this tool.
 By calling this method, you can normalize the user's various graph data into a uniform class.
-See func read()=== for more information
+See [func read()](https://github.com/LCX666/SPoon/blob/main/tutorials.md#func-read-1) for more information.